SRajrah/coviData/README.md

 # coviData
-Test Repository to pull covid data from facebook
+Test Repository to pull covid data from twitter, facebook and instagram